 pitches, but a complicated set of frequencies corresponding to the

-We discuss the physics of circular breathing and vocalisation in this paper and the effects of vocalisation in this paper.
+We discuss the physics of circular breathing and vocalisation in this paper and the interaction of the sound waves from lips and vocal folds (during vocalisation) in this paper.

 Does a skilled player use the glottis subconsciously when playing?